-- 3. If Southeastern New York (Load Zones G, H, I, J, and K) is identified as a Scarcity Reserve Region, then the applicable Southeastern New York 30-minute reserve requirement (accounting for any applicable SENY incremental reserve target level) will be increased by the Scarcity Reserve Requirement.
+- If Southeastern New York (Load Zones G, H, I, I, and K) is identified as a Scarcity Reserve Region, then the applicable Southeastern New York 30-minute reserve requirement (accounting for any applicable SENY incremental reserve target level) will be increased by the Scarcity Reserve Requirement.
 If the quantity of 30-minute reserve provided in SENY exceeds the revised SENY 30-minute reserve requirement minus the SENY incremental reserve target level, but is less than or equal to the revised SENY 30-minute reserve requirement, the corresponding price on the SENY 30-minute reserve demand curve will be \$40/MW.
-If the quantity of 30-minute reserve requirement minus the SENY incremental SENY 30-minute reserve requirement minus the SENY 30-minute reserve requirement minus the SENY 30-minute reserve provided in Southeastern New York is less than or equal to the revised SENY 30-minute reserve requirement minus the SENY incremental reserve requirement minus the SENY 30-minute reserve requirement minus the SENY 30-minute reserve requirement minus the SENY 30-minute reserve demand curve will be \$40/MW.
-If the quantity of 30-minute reserve requirement minus the SENY incremental reserve target level, the corresponding price on the Southeastern New York 30-minute reserve target level, the corresponding price on the Southeastern New York 30-minute reserve demand curve will be \$500/MW.
-Additionally: - i.
-The NYCA 30-minute reserve requirement will be increased by the Scarcity Reserve Requirement.
+If the quantity of 30-minute reserve provided in Southeastern New York is less than or equal to the revised SENY 30-minute reserve requirement minus the SENY incremental reserve target level, the corresponding price on the Southeastern New York 30-minute reserve demand curve will be \$500/MW.
+Additionally: - The NYCA 30-minute reserve requirement will be increased by the Scarcity Reserve Requirement.
 If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$500/MW.
-If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement, but is less than or equal to the revised NYCA 30-minute reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the revised NYCA 30-minute reserve Requirement, the corresponding price on the NYCA 30minute reserve demand curve will be \$625/MW.
-If the quantity of 30-minute reserve provided in the NYCA is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$750/MW.
+If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30minute reserve demand curve will be \$625/MW.
+If the quantity of 30-minute reserve provided in the NYCA is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30minute reserve demand curve will be \$750/MW.

-ii.
-The East of Central-East 30-minute reserve requirement will be increased by the Scarcity Reserve Requirement.
+The East of Central-East 30-minute reserve requirement will be increased by the ii.
+Scarcity Reserve Requirement.
 If the quantity of 30-minute reserve provided in East of Central-East is less than or equal to the revised East of Central-East 30-minute reserve requirement, the corresponding price on the East of Central-East 30-minute reserve demand curve will be \$40/MW.

 For example, consider that Southeastern New York is the only Scarcity Reserve Region identified, and that the additional Scarcity Reserve Requirement for Southeastern New York is calculated as 100 MW for an interval.
 The applicable impacts to the affected 30-minute reserve demand curves during such real-time interval would be as follows: